-OpenStudios covers liability insurance and utilities as required by the owner.
+OpenStudios covers liability insurance and other expenses, as required by the owner.
 If the space gets rented, our ultimate goal, the artist has 30 days to vacate their studio and may be placed in another OpenStudio if available.
 The artist is aware of this condition from the beginning of their time with OpenStudios: the studio is free, and in exchange, the artist must accept that the arrangement may be temporary.
-We will attempt, if at all possible, to guarantee a minimum duration of 6 months for each artist in each space.
+We will attempt, if at all possible, to guarantee a minimum duration of four months for each artist in each space.

 The long-term vision for this project is to not only supply free studios for Wichita artists, but also to advertise the program outside of our community in an effort to draw more creatives to the region; for example, at art schools such as the Kansas City Art Institute, KSU and K-State, or even further afield.
 The cost of living is reasonable in Wichita, and the art scene is unusually robust for a city of this size.
 This makes Wichita unique, and OpenStudios is excited to capitalize on the resources we already possess to help our city become competitive on a national stage.